Flute workshop

 Another cause is players consuming sweet drinks or food before they play the flute.
 Stickiness seems to follow soon afterwards!
 To prevent this clean your teeth, or at least have a drink of water before playing after eating sweet things.

-2. Put two drips of lighter fluid on to a cigarette paper, and slide this between the sticky pad and the tone hole.
+2. Put two drips of lighter fluid on to a paper, and slide this between the sticky pad and the tone hole.
 Close the pad on to it and gently hold it closed for about 10 seconds.
 Open the key and then close it again with the paper in a slightly different position.
 Take the paper out, blow on it to evaporate the remaining lighter fluid, and replace it between pad and tone hole and close the key for the last time on to the paper to blot up any remaining fluid.

 You should find that now the pad is not sticking, or at least the noise is reduced.